anacportillo23/anacportillo23.github.io/docs/index.md

 ## Diagram of the i20 EnergyPod Console
 ![Console Display](https://hackmd.io/_uploads/SyqmKobCJl.png)
-*Labeled diagram of the i20 EnergyPod console buttons from left to right.*
+*Labeled diagram of the i20 EnergyPod console buttons.*
-*First row: Green start button, LED Display Nap Timer, Recline, Select Music Track, Lights, Vibrate.*
-*Second row: Red stop button, Shorten Time and Add Time for the Nap Timer, Incline, Mute, Decrease Volume, Increase Volume, and a Headphone Jack.*

 ## How to Use the EnergyPod
 > !!!
 Caution